 Copper Canyon Tours

-There are a number of wonderful Copper Canyon tours that operate from Creel, the main transportation hub within the Copper Canyon.
+Several excellent Copper Canyon tours operate from Creel, the central transportation hub within the Copper Canyon.
 These tours can help you get the most out of your Copper Canyon visit.

 3 Amigos – For adventure and adrenaline junkies, the 3 Amigos tour agency in Creel is one of the best.
 They specialize in simply getting out and exploring the canyon.
 Whether it’s by foot, mountain bikes, or even ATVs, they have tours for all interests.

-Eco AlterNATIVE Tours – This is a great Copper Canyon tour agency with a focus on unique, responsible cultural tours.
-Daniela and her Tarahumara husband are cultural anthropologists and can educate visitors about the Raramuri/Tarahumari culture.
+Eco AlterNATIVE Tours – This great Copper Canyon tour agency focuses on unique, responsible cultural tours.
+Daniela and her Tarahumara husband are cultural anthropologists and can educate visitors about the Raramuri/Tarahumara culture.
 Tours include sightseeing, hiking, Tarahumara village visits, and food tasting.

 There are so many things to do in the Copper Canyon that planning a trip to see the ‘Barrancas del Cobre’ can feel overwhelming.
 Especially if your days to visit these canyons in Mexico are limited.

-We spent eight days exploring the Copper Canyon and, below, we put together a list of things to do and places to see in the Copper Canyon that were really worth stopping and exploring.
+We spent eight days exploring the Copper Canyon, and below, we put together a list of things to do and places to see in the Copper Canyon that were worth stopping and exploring.

 Creel is the largest town within the Copper Canyon region.

-If you are interested in joining a Copper Canyon tour, there are numerous tour offices in Creel that provide plenty of hiking, culture immersion, and transportation options all throughout the canyon.
+If you are interested in joining a Copper Canyon tour, numerous tour offices in Creel provide plenty of hiking, culture immersion, and transportation options throughout the canyon.

-La Troje de Adobo – Budget option but beautiful interior design with Raramuti/Tarahumara arts and fabrics placed throughout the lodge.
+La Troje de Adobo – A budget option but beautiful interior design with Raramuti/Tarahumara arts and fabrics throughout the lodge.

 Hotel La Estación – A must-stay for train lovers.
 Every room is dedicated and designed to a different stop along the El Chepe railway.

-Best Western The Lodge At Creel – If you love the feel of the Wild West, this hotel is for you.
-Beautiful western interior with cow skins and antlers lining the hotel walls.
+Best Western The Lodge At Creel – If you love the feel of the Wild West, this hotel has a beautiful western interior with cow skins and antlers lining the hotel walls.

 2. Picturesque Copper Canyon Views From Divisadero